Heuristics for multi-stage quantum walks to find Ising ground states: Results and Discussion

 much smaller than the mixing time in \cite{Callison} which found $T \propto n^{0.75}$ by direct measurement.
 That paper also shows that picking $T \propto n^{0.5}$ produces no measurable difference in success probability, so the shortest known time that achieves the infinite time average seems a factor of $n$ longer than the heuristic used here.
+This aligns with the interpretation of Equation \ref{time_final}, which indicates that $n$ stages would be needed for full mixing to be achieved, which would give a total running time of $O(n^{0.5})$.
 Our result is in line with the calculations of \cite{Banks}, which gives a bound of $O(n^{-1})$ on the minimum useful running time for a problem defined on a complete graph, and conjectures that the mixing time must then be at least $O(1)$.

-It seems that this choice of $t_i$ produces worse scaling than the infinite time average for typical problems, as shown by figure \ref{scaling}.
-Given the approach taken here, this is to be expected as equation \eqref{time_final} is intended to be the shortest time that is still viable.
+It seems that using $t_i$ from Eq.~\eqref{time_final} produces worse scaling than the infinite time average for typical problems, as shown by Figure \ref{scaling}.
+Given the approach taken here, this is to be expected as Eq.~\eqref{time_final} is intended to be the shortest time that is still viable.
 As such, the expectation is the optimal evolution time in terms of time-to-solution is larger than or equal to the heuristic used here.
 For hard problem instances, however, it seems that shorter times are beneficial as longer evolution times seem to be more likely to end in the first excited state instead.
-For the example in figure \ref{anneal} (right) it is necessary to go to an annealing time of $\sim 1\,ms$ before the success probability starts to increase again in accordance with the adiabatic theorem.
+For the example in Figure \ref{anneal} (right) it is necessary to go to an annealing time of $\sim 1$\ ms before the success probability starts to increase again in accordance with the adiabatic theorem.